Our Vancouver Trip

 After that disappointment, not to mention the effort it took to get there via the Skybus, we decided to turn lemons into lemonade by visiting the Punjabi market.
 Since Carisa has an affinity for all things Indian, we thought it would be a chance to find some authentic home accents that she could use for her place.
 We were a little surprised to see that the “market” is actually a three block radius (b/t 47-49th Streets) of Indian-owned stores that range from supermarkets, restaurants, jewelry, variety and predominately clothing stores.

 We decided to have lunch at the All India Sweets & Restaurant where we were treated to wonderful, individual servings of Tandoori Chicken (10.95) and Curry Chicken w/rice (9.95).
 Carisa decided to finish off with a serving of coconut ice cream with mango sherbet (3.95).
 We left Punjabi Market to go shopping on Robson Street (the Rodeo Drive of Vancouver).
-The shops were variety in style, quality, and price.
+The shops were varied in style, quality, and price.
 We were able to find all of the souvenirs that we’d hoped to find at the Flea market and the prices were very reasonable.
 Afterward, we headed back toward the hotel but stopped at the aforementioned Internet café to check our emails.
 We made a pit stop at the Subway restaurant across the street for food to take back for dinner.
 We made it back just in time for the Oscars pre-show.
 Yippee!